Relaxing Bath Salts

 • 7 drops lavender, 7 drops cedarwood

-• relax blend – Plant Therapy has their own blend of relaxation oils already blended together.
+• relax blend – Plant Therapy has its own blend of relaxation oils already blended together.
 It contains a combination of lavender, marjoram, mandarin, patchouli, Geranium bourbon, and Roman chamomile.

 What Shouldn’t Be Added to Homemade Bath Salts?